allyourbankarebelongtous/pleb-vpn/README.md

 more decentralized (less reliance on one or two providers) and more robust (more hybrid/clearnet nodes).
 Plus, it comes with a private VPN already integrated in WireGuard.

+Finally, for an extra $1.00 US per month (for each service you want) I will forward port 443 so you can easily take your BTCPayServer public as well as getting a hybrid node with a private VPN for $3.00 US per month.
+Details are found in the subscription section.

 **How secure is this?**
 It's as secure as any VPN.
 The OpenVPN encryption is AES-256-CBC, and WireGuard uses Curve25519 point multiplication as its primary method of private key/public key